mth229/mth229.github.io/calculator.md

 `Julia` language will be both powerful and easy to learn.

-In this project we start with baby steps -- how to use `julia` to perform operations we can do on the calculator.
+In this project we start with baby steps -- how to use `Julia` to perform operations we can do on the calculator.
 The use of a calculator requires knowledge about several things we take for granted
 here: